JasonSteelmanCoder/east_us_mycorrhizal_changes/readme.md

     3. Convert the csv to an excel workbook for importing to arcgis pro

-    4. Add shapefile to arcgis pro project as a new layer
+    4. Add a layer with the East US Counties shapefile. (see the AM/EM pipeline directions for more details)

-    5. Add the fire data excel workbook to the arcgis pro project
+    5. Add the excel workbook with the fire data to the arcgis pro project

     6. Add a column to the shapefile and a column to the fire data table that combines their state and county codes into one value